dennisss/dacha/pkg/datastore/src/meta/README.md

 # Metastore

 This is a simple, small, and strongly consistent key value store for slow changing metadata.
-It can also serve as a distributed lock manager for othe serivces.
+It can also serve as a distributed lock manager for other serivces.
 This is meant to take the place of services like Google Chubby, Etcd, or Apache Zookeeper.

 ## Features

-The store functions like a filesystem where each key should be absolute path (e.g. `/directory/file`).
-Keys should only contain valid file name/path characters.
-In the future we may support per-directory ACLs.
+Keys in the store are arbitrary user provided byte strings where prefixes can be used to group data into directories/tables.

 Supported features:

+- Key/value CRUD operations
+  - Single key read/write/delete
+  - Key range queries.
+- Point-in-time reads
+  - View the entire set of keys/values at a specific point in time.
+- Transactions
+- Advistory Locking
+  -

 - Connection operations
     - `NewClient`: creates a new client connection